rebeccacombs/cbr-to-kepub/webapp/DEPLOYMENT-OPTIONS.md

    - **Build command:** `npm run build`
    - **Build output directory:** `out` (NOT `webapp/out` - this is relative to root directory)
    - **Root directory:** `webapp`
-   - **Deploy command:** `npm run deploy` (uses wrangler pages deploy)
+   - **Deploy command:** (leave EMPTY - Cloudflare Pages deploys automatically)
    - **Environment variables:** None needed
-6. **Note:** The deploy command uses `wrangler pages deploy` which is the correct command for Cloudflare Pages static sites.
+6. **IMPORTANT:** Leave the deploy command **EMPTY**.
+Cloudflare Pages automatically deploys the output directory after the build completes.
+Using `wrangler pages deploy` requires authentication and will fail.
 7. Deploy!

 **Troubleshooting:**
-- If you see "Missing entry-point to Worker script" error, make sure your deploy command is `npm run deploy` (not `npx wrangler deploy`)
+- If you see "Authentication error" or "Missing entry-point" errors, **remove the deploy command** - leave it empty
-- The deploy command in `package.json` uses `wrangler pages deploy` which is correct for Pages (not Workers)
+- Cloudflare Pages automatically deploys the `out` directory - no deploy command needed
 - The build output directory should be `out` (relative to the root directory, which is `webapp`)
 - If using root directory `webapp`, the output path is automatically `webapp/out`, so set output directory to just `out`